 Quite a lot of the athletes were struggling with injuries too, which may or may not have have been related to the long-term effects of Mike Spracklen’s training programme.

-However, both Miriam and Guin have spoken about the value they derived from constantly doing long distance, lower-rate competitive pieces which, they say, “toughens you up”.
+However, both Miriam and Guin have spoken about the value they derived from constantly doing long distance, lower-rate competitive pieces which, they are convinced, “toughens you up”.

-Given that if you keep doing the same thing you tend to keep getting the same results, changes would be made to the training plan, to crews, and to coaching for the final year of the Olympiad to 2000.
+Given that if you keep doing the same thing you tend to keep getting the same results, changes would need to be made to the training plan, to crews, and even to the coaching team for the final year of the Olympiad to 2000.

 Commonwealth Rowing Regatta (5-6 August 1999)

 This standalone regatta quite separate from 1998 Commonwealth Games which had been in Malaysia, and was totally dominated by Australia.
 The England team was mostly a development squad although it also included a few former and ‘on the edge’ current squad athletes – Aggie Barnett who had been in the GB team in 1985 and 1992, Kate Templeton (1995) and Sarah Birch (1997-1998).

 The weather was extremely hot and there was a strong cross-wind during racing (as there had been at the 1994 Regatta at the same venue), which led to curved lanes that were a particular challenge for coxless boats (i.e. almost all of them).

 Eight (4th out of 4)